splunk/public-o11y-docs/get-started/get-started-guide/scaled-rollout.rst

 * See :ref:`otel-data-processing` to learn how data is processed in Collector pipelines.
 * See the :ref:`otel-components` documentation to see the available components you can add to the Collector configuration.

-You can also use other ingestion methods like the following:
+You can also use other ingestion methods, like the following:

 * To send data using the Splunk Observability Cloud REST APIs, see :ref:`rest-api-ingest`.
 * To send metrics using client libraries, see :new-page:`SignalFlow client libraries <https://dev.splunk.com/observability/docs/signalflow/messages/information_messages_specification/#SignalFlow-client-libraries>`.